Beenetic-Studios/BeeneticToolkit/docs/Collections/EnumItem_TGroup_.Description.md

 [System.String](https://docs.microsoft.com/en-us/dotnet/api/System.String 'System.String')

 ### Remarks
-This property is nullable.
 A value of `null` indicates that no description is provided.